 Top Rated Lajas Bioluminescent Bay Tours

 Local - From Lajas

 Explore the Mangrove Channels, Keys & Cays at La Parguera Nature Reserve

 La Parguera is in the town of Lajas and attracts sea lovers, scuba divers, sailors, eco-travelers, and foodies.
 La Parguera offers visitors a full day of wonderful experiences under the Caribbean sun.
 During the day, enjoy various activities such as kayaking, snorkeling, scuba diving, fishing, and swimming on some of the clearest waters on the southern coast.
 After dinner, book a tour to watch the sunset over the water… and then when the skies turn dark and the stars shine, get ready for the magical experience of the bioluminescent bay.
-We are confident that a day in La Parguera will be the highlight of your Puerto Rico vacation.
+We are confident that a day in La Parguera will be one of the highlights of your Puerto Rico vacation.